Alicia Svigals

 Alicia Svigals (born 1963) is an American violinist and composer.
-A co-founder of the Grammy-winning band The Klezmatics, she is considered by many to be the world's foremost living klezmer fiddler.
+A co-founder of the Grammy Award-winning band The Klezmatics, she is considered by many to be the world's foremost living klezmer fiddler.

 Early life

-Alicia Svigals, violinist, composer and vocalist, was born in 1963 in The Bronx, New York City and studied ethnomusicology at Brown University.
+Alicia Svigals, violinist, composer and vocalist, was born in 1963 in The Bronx, New York City, and studied ethnomusicology at Brown University.

 Career

 Violinist/composer Alicia Svigals is widely considered to be the world's leading klezmer fiddler, and was a founder and longtime member of the Grammy-winning Klezmatics.
-In 2023 she was awarded an honorary doctorate in humane letters by the Jewish Theological Seminary in New York City.
-She has performed with and written for violinist Itzhak Perlman, and has worked with the Kronos Quartet, playwrights Tony Kushner and Eve Ensler, poet Allen Ginsburg, Robert Plant and Jimmy Page of Led Zeppelin, Debbie Friedman and Chava Albershteyn.
+In 2023, she was awarded an honorary doctorate in humane letters by the Jewish Theological Seminary in New York City.
+She has performed with and written for violinist Itzhak Perlman, and has worked with the Kronos Quartet, playwrights Tony Kushner and Eve Ensler, poet Allen Ginsberg, Robert Plant and Jimmy Page of Led Zeppelin, Debbie Friedman and Chava Albershteyn.
 Svigals was awarded a Foundation for Jewish Culture commission for her original score to the 1918 film The Yellow Ticket, and is a MacDowell fellow.
 Her CD Fidl (1996) reawakened klezmer fiddle tradition.
-Her second CD Beregovski Suite : Klezmer Reimagined, with jazz pianist Uli Geissendoerfer, is an original take on long-lost Jewish music from Ukraine.
-With pianist/composer Donald Sosin, she has co-written and performs three more silent film scores, which they tour internationally: The Ancient Law, the City Without Jews, and Man Without a World.
-In 2024 she released her followup to Fidl, Fidl Afire, a collection of original and traditional tunes played in her signature klezmer fiddle style.
+Her second CD, Beregovski Suite Klezmer Reimagined, with jazz pianist Uli Geissendoerfer, is an original take on long-lost Jewish music from Ukraine.
+With pianist/composer Donald Sosin, she has co-written and performs three more silent film scores, which they tour internationally: The Ancient Law, The City Without Jews, and Man Without a World.
+In 2024, she released her follow-up to Fidl, entitled Fidl Afire, a collection of original and traditional tunes played in her signature klezmer fiddle style.

 During the 1980s and 1990s, she studied with older klezmer violinist Leon Schwartz with the intent of reviving the style and technique of the klezmer violin tradition which had largely disappeared, and of which few recorded examples remain.
 Although classically trained since childhood, she also travelled around Europe and Israel in her youth and tried to learn local styles.
 Of her playing style, she said that it is "a combination of old fiddle style, clarinet technique, and this sort of Greek-Turkish timbre [... it's] half reconstructed-half invented."